laravel-auto-presenter/laravel-auto-presenter/README.md

 ## Upgrading from version 2 to 3

 Version 3 now properly supports and requires Laravel 4.2.x.
+This was recently causing builds to fail.

 ## Upgrading from version 1 to 2